gmongaras/YOLOX_From_Scratch/README.md

 Each bounding box has 4 values.
 These values line up with what we want our model to predict which are:
 1. horizontal (x) value from left
 2. verticle (y) value from top
-3. width of bounding box
+3. width of the bounding box
-4. height of bounding box
+4. height of the bounding box
 - 1 and 2 define the top left region of the bounding box
 - 3 and 4 define the length and width of the bounding box